Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​This means a player must choose their high-level strategy—embodied by their Missions—before they can select their tactical tools.
 Attempting to build a deck from the "bottom-up" by first picking powerful units and then trying to find Missions to support them is a path fraught with peril, often leading to an illegal or strategically incoherent deck.

-​Consider a player who is impressed by the powerful 9 CP Leader The Forge-Star.
+​Consider a player who is impressed by the powerful 9 RP Leader The Forge-Star.
 This unit requires 4 Technology DP to be included in a deck.
 To make this single card legal, the player is now forced to construct a Mission package that provides at least 4 Technology DP.
 There are very few single Missions that provide this, such as Singularity Engine or Orbital Annihilation Protocol, which both possess 4 Tech DP and 4 Total DP.
 To meet the requirement of having exactly 6 Total DP, the player must now find two more Mission cards from other domains that provide the remaining 2 DP, such as the 1 DP Hedge Magic and the 1 DP Minor Glitch.

 ​The consequence of this is that the initial desire to include one powerful unit has dictated the entire architecture of the deck.
 The player is now locked into a strategy that is heavily focused on the Technology domain, with a specific emphasis on Assets due to Singularity Engine's passive ability ("Your Assets have \+2 Defense").
 The architect must therefore begin by asking, "What is the overarching strategy I want to execute?" and then select a Mission package that enables that vision.
 The Missions, in turn, provide a constrained yet synergistic pool of Play Cards from which to build the army.